 SOC 104: Introduction to Sociology - 3 Credit Hours

 Through this module, students will explore the sociological way of thinking, inquiry into certain areas and asking questions, and the scientific methods involved in understanding individuals and society.
-The module focuses on the diverse areas of society, including class, race, gender and ethnicity, to give a broad understanding of the perspectives of sociologists, the theories and methods they employ in understanding the relationship between society and individuals, social conditions and historical events.
+The module focuses on the diverse areas of society, including class, race, gender and ethnicity, to give a broad understanding of the perspectives of sociologists, theories and methods they employ in understanding the relationship between society and individuals, social conditions and historical events.

 CIT 105: Computer Science - 3 Credit Hours